Paper marbling: In the 21st century

-Marblers still make marbled paper, as well as fabric and also apply it to three-dimensional surfaces.
+Marblers still make marbled paper and fabric, even applying the technique to three-dimensional surfaces.
 Aside from continued traditional applications, artists now explore using the method as a kind of painting technique, and as an element in collage.
 In recent decades, international symposia and museum exhibitions featured the art.
 A marbling journal Ink & Gall sponsored the first International Marblers' Gathering held in Santa Fe, New Mexico in 1989.
 Active international groups can be found on social media networks such as Facebook and the International Marbling Network.

-Another adaptation called temporary decoration of hands and faces emerged at public events and festivals, applied with non-toxic, water-based neon or ultraviolet reactive paints.
+Another adaptation called body marbling has emerged at public events and festivals, applied with non-toxic, water-based neon or ultraviolet reactive paints.